Advertisement

 Emergency contraception

-Mina says that it's not uncommon to have spotting or bleeding like a period, or any type of bleeding within that range, when using an emergency contraceptive.
-“If your spotting lasts longer than a few days, or becomes heavier,” she notes, “you should speak with your gynecologist.”
+Mina says that it's not uncommon to have spotting or bleeding like a period when using an emergency contraceptive.
+“If your spotting lasts longer than a few days or becomes heavier, you should speak with your gynecologist,” she says.

-When you do get your period afterward, it might come earlier or later than what you consider normal.
+When you do get your period after using emergency contraception, it might come earlier or later than what you consider your typical cycle.

 4 / 8